-Spoon have been around over twenty years and this is their ninth album, but you would not know that given the quality of this album.
+Spoon has been around for twenty years and this is their ninth album, but you would not know that given the quality of this album.
 “Hot Thoughts” is as good a rock album you are likely to hear this year, as it moves outside the narrow confines of what some consider to be a stale genre currently, introducing electronic, alternative and pop influences.
-The band take risks on this album and experiment throughout, keeping the listener’s attention with the variety on display from song to song.
-I feel with “Hot Thoughts” Spoon have laid down a blue print for where rock should be heading, and one which other bands could be advised to follow.
+The band takes risks on this album and experiment throughout, keeping the listener’s attention with the variety on display from song to song.
+I feel with “Hot Thoughts” Spoon has laid down a blueprint for where rock should be heading, and one which other bands could be advised to follow.

 Fave Tracks: Hot Thoughts, Do I Have To Talk You Into It, First Caress, Tear It Down